muniruelijah/muniruelijah/README.md

 - 👋 Hi, I’m @muniruelijah
-- 👀 I’m interested in data science and artificial intelligence
+- 👀 I’m interested in medical research, data science and artificial intelligence
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently learning data science for life sciences
 - 💞️ I’m looking to collaborate on data science that relates with healthcare and medicine
 - 📫 How to reach me on LinkedIn https://www.linkedin.com/in/muniruelijah